 a.
 All members of the Faculty will have their courses evaluated each term by students enrolled in their courses.
 The evaluation shall be administered in a uniform manner which protects confidentiality.
 The Dean of the Faculty/Vice President for Academic Affairs will provide the forms to each department.

 b.
-Each term, Department Chairs shall return the completed evaluations to the Dean of the Faculty/Vice President for Academic Affairs, who shall be responsible for processing the evaluations.
-The Dean of the Faculty/Vice President for Academic Affairs shall return the summaries to the Department Chairs for retention in department files.
+Each term, Department Chairs and Program Directors shall return the completed evaluations to the Dean of the Faculty/Vice President for Academic Affairs, who shall be responsible for processing the evaluations.
+The Dean of the Faculty/Vice President for Academic Affairs shall return the summaries to the Department Chairs and Program Directors for retention in department files.

 c.
 Summaries shall be made available each term to the faculty being evaluated.